sekoyo/react-image-crop/README.md

 #### locked (optional)

-If true then the user cannot create or resize a crop, but still drag the existing crop around.
+If true then the user cannot create or resize a crop, but can still drag the existing crop around.
 A class of `ReactCrop--locked` is also added to the container for user styling.

 #### className (optional)